 Mimic this easily by using a VoIP.
 Give each employee their own handset and DDI (this can be a local number to where your virtual office is located) and connect to the internet in their home office.
 Transferring calls is easy, and through your VoIP provider you can set up a number of rules to dictate what happens when a phone call arrives.

 If using a telephone answering service, the receptionist can transfer calls wherever you want.
-If you don’t use an answering service, you can set a certain type of call to go to certain member of staff, or set a sales calls (for example) to ring everybody at the same time.
+If you don’t use an answering service, you can set a certain type of call to go to a certain member of staff, or set a sales call (for example) to ring everybody at the same time.
 The possibilities are endless.
 Another benefit to utilising VoIP is the flexibility of the contracts.
-Many VoIP providers work flexible month to month agreements.
+Many VoIP providers work flexible month-to-month agreements.

 To retain a certain level of control, it is important to stay in touch with your employees daily by phone.
 Encourage your remote staff to communicate with each other.
 This breaks down the potential feelings of isolation felt by some home workers, and more importantly, helps promote team work and working towards a common goal.

-Calls and messages do not always have to be work related through, casual frequent chats can replace the visual clues you would rely on in a traditional setting to read an employees emotional status.
+Calls and messages do not always have to be work-related though, casual frequent chats can replace the visual clues you would rely on in a traditional setting to read an employee’s emotional status.